ydataai/ydata-profiling/docs/integrations/interactive_applications.md

 st_profile_report(pr)
 ```

-You can install the [ydata-profiling
+You can install the [data-profiling
 component](https://github.com/Ghasel/streamlit-pandas-profiling) for
 Streamlit with pip.